• Skip to primary navigation

 Jump to Recipe

 Mom’s Vegetarian Pot Pie is easy to make, delicious, comfort food that everyone loves.
-This meat-free veggie pot pie version of the classic comfort food is easy, wholesome, and nutritious food that you can cook with mostly pantry and freezer ingredients.
+This meat-free vegetable pot pie version of the classic main dish is easy, wholesome, and nutritious food that you can cook with mostly pantry and freezer ingredients.

 Mom's Vegetarian Pot Pie in the casserole dish with a serving spoon and the title at the bottom